Updated: Aug 7

 We all want our kids / students to show initiative, and we use a number of techniques to let them know: we take away privileges, pile on privileges, direct, lecture, scold, and occasionally, raise our voices.
 But at best, the research tells us, these techniques have a diminishing effect over time and at worst, result in behaviors that are in opposition to the goal.

 In working with parents at our Leadership Development Labs, one of the most common questions parents seek to have answered is "Which is better, punishment or reward?
-I can't get my kids to do anything without telling them 10 times.
-Even when I reward/punish them, they won’t do it and it drives me crazy!"
+I hate to punish but I can't get my kids to do anything without rewarding them.
+I'm worried that they've become so focused on the rewards, they're never going to do anything without a reward.
+Is punishment better?"
 Teachers report similar challenges.

-The answer, which is evident when you look at the outcomes, is neither.
+The answer, which is evident when you look at the studies and our own kids' or students' behavior, is neither.
 Both punishment and reward kill initiative, self direction and drive because they are both extrinsic motivators (controls).

 In the workplace, we know that when managers create an environment where everyone understands the short and long term goals and where they feel empowered and in possession of the necessary skills to complete the work required to accomplish the goals, they are three times more likely to report an excellent quality of life and are six times more likely to be engaged in their work.
 (Marcus Buckingham, Now Discover Your Strengths).

 So how does that translate at school and at home?
 Research, including our primary research, shows that parents and teachers who effectively develop, model and teach leadership skills to create a shared, age appropriate perspective and vision of the future can empower kids to act with initiative and self-direction to take the lead, they’ll do the work for the intrinsic reward of contributing something of value on their way to a future they believe in.